This project aims to provide a debug adapter that allows Microsoft's Visual Studio Code to step through Ravi or Lua 5.3 code.

 Various limitations - see list below

-Note: This is very early days so please expect bugs!
+Note: This is work in progress so please expect bugs!

 You can install the Ravi Debug extension from VSCode Marketplace - search for 'Lua and Ravi 5.3 Debugger'.